Accusoft/smartzone-samples/samples/SmartZoneOCRAutoRotation/README.md

 ### Note

-It would be better to have an Accusoft ImageGear license.
-Without that license, ImageGear will add a watermark into the image and may effect SmartZone OCR's results.

 When running in SmartZone evaluation mode, SmartZone will replace portions of recognition results with the text " [Accusoft Evaluation] " and asterisk "*" characters.
 This is an appropriate evaluation mode for applications that have no user interface.

 ## Important files